Towards Ontology-driven development with derived data, process, object, and message models.

 Conclusion

-The article made a case to place the ontology at the apex of enterprise architecture.
+The article made a case to place ontology at the apex of enterprise architecture.
 We showed how to transform a domain ontology into an enterprise data model.
 The clarity of the ER diagrams speaks for itself.
-The Financial Industry Business Ontology is of high value as a standard reference for both semantic and relational architecture.
+The Financial Industry Business Ontology is of high value as a standard reference for semantic and relational architecture.

 References